HermanL02/WarwickUniversity-Notes/202404/Script.md

 # Current Process and Schedule
-For this part, I would say sorry to Dr. Hao, because I didn't have much progress after February on the desktop version.
+For this part, I would say sorry to Dr. Hao, because I didn't have much progress after February on the Windows version.
 However, I did finish a simple prototype of my mobile version.

 # Work